Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

-As discussed earlier, the motive in \cite{scargle_1982} was to detect a strictly periodic component embedded in a white noise process.
-However, the spectral leakage properties of the LS estimator are poor, especially if the underlying spectrum is not of the type envisioned.
-In this case, \cite{scargle_1982} suggests computing the LS periodogram on tapered time-series data to mitigate spectral leakage \citep{brillinger_1981}.
+As discussed earlier, the motive in \cite{scargle_1982} was to detect a strictly periodic (sinusoidal) component embedded in a Gaussian noise process.
+Several applications in astronomy show that, in addition to sinusoids, LS works well at estimating the frequencies of non-sinusoidal (or quasi-)periodic signals in time-series \citep[e.g.,][]{baliunas_1995, robertson_2012, reinhold_2013}.
+However, the spectral leakage properties of the LS estimator are poor, especially if the underlying power spectrum is not of the type envisioned.
+Thus, \cite{scargle_1982} suggests computing the LS periodogram on tapered time-series data to mitigate spectral leakage \citep{brillinger_1981}.

+Tapering a time-series reduces spectral leakage, but there is a trade-off between bias control and variance reduction.
+Essentially, a taper down weights the edges of a time-series to reduce spectral leakage, and therefore bias, in the power spectrum estimate.
+However, tapering also results in an increase in the variance of the estimate.
+Thus, the appropriate taper choice depends on the way the bias/variance trade-off affects the science goals.

-Tapering a time-series reduces spectral leakage, but there is a tradeoff between bias control and variance reduction (or efficiency).
-Instead of using a single-tapered spectral estimate, \cite{thomson_1982} develop the multitaper estimate which uses DPSS \citep{slepian_1978} as tapers to optimally reduce spectral leakage along with variance.
-The tapers are orthogonal to each other and hence provide independent estimates of the spectrum, which are averaged to minimize variance.
+Instead of using a single-tapered power spectrum estimate, \cite{thomson_1982} develop the multitaper estimate which uses DPSS \citep{slepian_1978} as tapers to optimally reduce spectral leakage along with variance.
+The tapers are orthogonal to each other and hence provide independent estimates of the power spectrum, which are averaged to minimize variance as follows

+Here, $\hat{S}_k(f)$ are single-tapered, independent power spectrum estimates that are averaged to get the multitaper estimate.

 Thus, both spectral leakage and inconsistency are tackled by the multitaper estimate, and this makes it an improvement over the classical periodogram in the even sampling case as well as the LS periodogram in the uneven sampling case.
-While the multitaper estimate was originally developed for a regularly-sampled time-series, a multitaper version of the LS periodogram was recently developed for irregular sampling \citep{springford_2020}.
-We discuss the multitaper versions for regular and irregular sampling in Sections \ref{subsubsec:mt} and \ref{subsubsec:mtLS}, and introduce our new \texttt{mtNUFFT} method in Section \ref{subsubsec:mtnufft}.
+While the multitaper estimate was originally developed for a regularly-sampled time-series, a multitaper version of the LS periodogram was recently developed for irregular sampling \citep[\texttt{mtLS};][]{springford_2020}.
+We discuss the multitaper estimate for regularly-sampled times in Section \ref{subsubsec:mt}, and introduce our new \texttt{mtNUFFT} method, an extension of the \texttt{mtLS} periodogram, to quasi-regular time sampling in Section \ref{subsubsec:mtnufft}.